jcmoraisjr/haproxy-ingress/examples/setup-cluster.md

 # Cluster Getting Started

-This doc outlines the steps needed to setup a local dev cluster within which you can deploy/test an ingress controller.
-Note that you can also setup the ingress controller locally.
+This doc outlines the steps needed to set up a local dev cluster within which you can deploy/test an ingress controller.
+Note that you can also set up the ingress controller locally.

 ## Deploy a Development cluster